iamfeek/sapper-netlify-eslint-boilerplate/README.md

 ## Structure

 Sapper expects to find two directories in the root of your project —  `src` and `static`.

-Netlify lambdas are found in the `/functions` directory and are proxied through `http://localhost:9000` when developing.

 ### src